DaniilAlpha/minisound/minisound/README.md

 A high-level real-time audio playback library based on [miniaudio](https://miniaud.io).
 The library offers basic functionality and quite low latency.
 Not really suitable for big sounds right now.
 Supports MP3, WAV and FLAC formats.

+Run `make help` from the root project directory to get started.

 ## Platform support

 | Platform | Tested                              | Supposed to work                        | Unsupported                                |